Rainymood/notes-1/README.md

 ---
 ```

+## How the website works

+* The order of the pages is hardcoded in `themes/berbera/layouts/index.html`

 ## Overview

 The master record of a note is either a Jupyter Notebook or a Markdown file.
 These files are in the `content` folder.
 The website HTML is contained in the `docs` folder.